jwodder/pyrepo/README.rst

 - Remove any prerelease & dev components from ``__version__``
 - If a CHANGELOG exists, set the date for the newest version section
+- If ``docs/changelog.rst`` exists, set the date for the newest version section
 - Update the copyright year ranges in ``LICENSE`` and (if present) ``docs/conf.py`` to include all years in which commits were made to the repository